MooseStack

 ORDER BY should prioritize LowCardinality columns first

-Place LowCardinality columns first in your orderByFields for better compression and query performance.
+Place LowCardinality columns first in your orderByFields (or reflect this priority in your orderByExpression) for better compression and query performance.

 LowCardinalityOrdering.ts